-Anatolian Shepherd Types
+German Shepherd Anatolian Shepherd Mix

 Like the Anatolian Shepherd, the German Shepherd was bred to work.
 Highly intelligent, very energetic and incredibly loyal, there is a reason the German Shepherd is one of the world’s top choices for military and police work.
 Combining the German Shepherd with the Anatolian Shepherd will likely leave you with a dog who is pretty similar to each of purebred parents.

 There is one exception—the German Shepherd requires a lot of exercise while the Anatolian Shepherd does not.
 Anatolian Shepherds are calm.
 Exercising their brains tends to be more of a necessity than making sure they are running up a mountainside.

 Still, the good news is that both breeds will do well with one or two long walks a day and plenty of opportunity for backyard play.
 This means that if you plan to own a cross of these two breeds, you’ll want to make sure to stick to that regiment.
 You should also note that training and early socialization beginning in puppyhood is a must for this protective and intelligent crossbreed.

 This is an impressive mix.
 The Anatolian Shepherd is already a large dog, and crossing him with a Great Pyrenees will only make him larger.
 Majestic, beautiful and intelligent, the Great Pyrenees is a fabulous dog for those who are ready to conquer all that fur.